ash/raku-course/essentials/conditional-checks/ternary-operator/index.md

 With the current value of the `$shines` variable, this program prints `day`.
 If you change it to `Moon`, the result will be `night`.

-It is possible to ‘nest’ ternary expressions.
-Just make sure it does get too complicated.
+It is possible to chain ternary expressions.
+Just make sure it doesn’t get too complicated.

 ```raku
 my $hours = 20;